LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

    use.
 This means that you are free to change the specific implementation of your classes without affecting those using them.

-Remember that you don’t need to start creating interfaces to use their power!
-As we will cover later in the chapter, when working with collections, we can declare variables and parameters to be interface types if we only need to use specific behaviors such as ordering or iteration.
+You don’t need to start creating interfaces to use their power!
+As we cover later in this chapter, there are several interface types provided by the C# language spec that you may find handy.

 Check Your Understanding
 ------------------------